ScenarioHunting/website/index.md

 <h3 align="center">Scenario Hunting is design first test method. </h3>

-It comprises a series of small steps to translate visual design artifacts (like Event Storming sticky notes) into high-quality pieces of software.
+Scenario Hunting comprises a series of small steps to translate visual design artifacts (like Event Storming sticky notes) into high-quality pieces of software.
 During implementation, developers' focus is on the role the scenario under test plays in the system from a bigger picture perspective.